-- real objects: the room, - virtual objects: the drone (Figure 8), the cannon(Figure 9), the joystick buttons (Figure 11), and the planar meshes (Figure 7).
+- real objects: the room, - virtual objects: the cannon (Figure 6), the joystick buttons, the planar meshes (Figure 7), and the drone (Figure 8),.

+5.3.
 Implementation details

-For the game implementation, we have chosen Unity which is a tool for creating games on different platforms, e.g. Windows, Linux, Android, iOS, Oculus Rift, etc. The graphics can be both 2D and 3D, and the coding is done with the help of C# scripts.
-For development, a large set of tools are available, from textures, mini-maps, terrain, shadows, special effects and particles, physics and user controls, all packed in a user-friendly interface.
+For the game implementation, we have chosen Unity - Okita (2014) - which is a tool for creating games on different platforms, e.g. Windows, Linux, Android, iOS, Oculus Rift etc. The graphics can be both 2D and 3D, and the coding is done with the help of C# scripts.
+For development, a large set of tools are available, from textures, mini-maps, terrain, shadows, special effects